Scooters, Mopeds, Etc... in Maryland

 - Wear a Department of Transportation (DOT) approved helmet.

 - Carry either a valid moped permit or a valid driver's license of any class

-If your engine is under 70ccs, it's illegal for you to ride the vehicle on public roads that have a posted maximum speed limit of more than 50 MPH, and if your engine is over 70ccs, then MVA classifies the vehicle as a motorcycle.
+If your engine is under 70ccs, it's illegal for you to ride the vehicle on public roads that have a posted maximum speed limit of more than 50 MPH.

 Motorcycle classification means you need to follow the same procedures as regular motorcycle registration, even if the vehicle is technically considered a scooter or moped.

 Keep in mind that this also means you have to show proof that you have completed the Maryland Motorcycle Safety Program before MVA issues you registration.

 For more information about owning and operating a scooter or moped in Maryland, check the Motor Vehicle Administration's page.